Frau Engel: Wolfenstein: The New Order

 The New Orders backstory for Frau Engel establishes her as a mother of six and a leading figure of the League of German Girls organization, the girls' wing of the Hitler Youth movement.
 Prior to the events of The New Order, Engel is given control of Camp Belica, an extermination camp situated in Northern Croatia.

 Series protagonist B.J.
 Blazkowicz first encounters then-Obersturmbannführer Engel and her entourage while he is retrieving some coffee for himself and his companion Anya Oliwa in the refreshment room of a train en route to Berlin.
-Interpreting Blazkowicz's facial features to be a hallmark of Aryan heritage, she compels him to sit down with her and her lover, Untersturmführer Hans "Bubi" Winkle.
+Interpreting Blazkowicz's facial features to be a hallmark of Aryan heritage, she compels him to sit down with her and her much younger lover, Untersturmführer Hans "Bubi" Winkle.
 She instructs him to play a card game, which consists of a series of Rorschach-style association tests which supposedly determine whether the person being tested is of a pure Aryan bloodline, and issued an implicit threat to shoot him if he does not cooperate or if he "fails" the test.
+Regardless of what the player picks, Engel laughs the results off and claims the test was a practical joke.
+She also asserts that she does not need any such tests as she can tell someone is Aryan with the naked eye, unaware of Blazkowicz's Slavic and Jewish heritage.

 Blazkowicz later goes undercover inside Camp Belica on behalf of the Kreisau Circle Resistance group, where he makes contact with a Jewish scientist, Set Roth.
 Roth offers to help the Resistance in return for the destruction of the Camp Belica.
 Blazkowicz retrieves a battery for a device that controls a large mech in the camp, but is captured afterwards by Engel's men.
 Engel prepares to execute Blazkowicz and Set with the same mech, but Set manages to take control of it.
 The mech crushes her jaw and throws her over a steep drop under Set's directions.
 Engel survives her injuries, but fails to stop the camp's prisoners from escaping.

 In the penultimate chapter of The New Order, Engel leads an attack on the Kreisau Circle headquarters and captures some of its members on behalf of General Wilhelm "Deathshead" Strasse, a Nazi scientist who took the initiative to reconstruct Engel's face, and whose scientific achievements are instrumental to Nazi Germany's victory over its enemies by the end of the 1940s.
 Having taken the captives to Deathshead's compound and leaving shortly afterwards to deal with rebels elsewhere, she later witnesses the brutal death of Bubi by Blazkowicz's hand via live broadcast when her lover failed at his attempt to subdue their enemy.